“I don’t want to earn more money,” said nobody except Daniel Suelo.

 Like I said, you’ll probably won’t make more than coffee money from selling your junk.
 However, figuring out how to recycle responsibly is a time consuming business.
 Having someone else do that for you is a huge win.

-Pros: You could turn this into a viable side-hustle by offering to sell your neighbours’ stuff for them.
+Pros: You could turn this into a viable side-hustle by offering to dispose of your neighbours’ stuff for them (for a fee, of course).

 Environmental Benefit: People often throw their old electronics in the trash because they don’t know any better.
 Taking it off their hands means less e-waste will end up in landfills.